caffo/focus-tab/README.md

 ## Usage

-toggle alt-tab functionality by activate alfred and issuing 'focus'.
+Toggle alt-tab functionality by activate alfred and issuing 'focus'.